City of Stories Home - event for writers and readers

-Camden libraries, in partnership with Age UK Camden, are running a number of Reading Friends groups in February and March to connect people through reading and sharing stories, to meet new friends and have fun.
+Camden libraries, in partnership with Age UK Camden, are running a number of Reading Friends groups to connect people through reading and sharing stories, to meet new friends and have fun.

 The groups use reading – books, magazines, newspapers, poetry and even knitting patterns – to get people together and start chatting.

 Some groups are starting in February and we will be starting more soon.
 Below are details of how you can get involved: